The first steps in setting up the tracker

 The “Report” sheet can be used to create a tax report.
 It provides you with information regarding the date, quantity, purchase cost, and total sell price every time you sell an asset.
 The “Summary of RG Report” creates a summary of the “Report” sheet.
 Do not change anything in these sheets.

 Analysis of portfolio

 The final sheet on the investment tracker will provide you with an overview of all your returns over one holding period.
 In the drop-down list in cell “H4”, you can switch between realized gains and unrealized gains.
 The graphs in the sheet are linked dynamically, meaning they will change based on the values of the drop-down list and any changes made in the “History” sheet.
-The first chart will provide you with gains or losses for an individual asset, the second chart will provide you with your portfolio return.
-This is especially useful since one of your holdings may have lost 90% of its value, however, if you only spend $100 dollar on that holding the impact on your total return might be minimal.
+The first chart will provide you with gains or losses for an individual asset, and the second chart will provide you with your portfolio return.
+This is especially useful since one of your holdings may have lost 90% of its value; however, if you only spend $100 on that holding, the impact on your total return might be minimal.
 The final charts are gauge meters displaying your total return according to the money-weighted rate of return.

 You may view the twenty most recent articles from three different news sources: “Cointelegraph,” “Coindesk,” or “CryptoNinjas.”
 Switch between the sources by changing the value in cell “B7”.